cedihuber/bachelorthesis/README.md

 * `extract_cams.py` extracts CAM images for the frontal images of the given model and CAM technique and all attributes.
 This might take a while.

 * `average_cams.py` will compute average CAM images using various filter criteria, based on the ground truth and the prediction for each attribute.
+This requires both `predict.py` and `extract_cams.py` to have run.

 * `analyze.py` evaluates mean (and std) of the acceptable mask ratio measure over all attributes for various filter criteria.
+This requires both `predict.py` and `extract_cams.py` to have run.

 ## Code